 Basque Finger Food – Pick Up Pintxos

 Pick up a morsel of culinary exquisiteness, sitting on a bed of locally produced sour dough, and discard your serviette on the floor to show your appreciation to the chef.
-Those are the instructions, and you can put this into action at the Harbour Arm’s very own Pick Up Pintxos bar.
-Your chef, and host, is Gianni Modena and his credentials are outstanding – and so is his cheesecake.
+Those are the instructions, and you can put this into action at Gianni Modena’s restaurant at the bottom of the Old High Street.
+Gianni’s credentials are outstanding – and so is his cheesecake.
+Pick Up Pintxos started out on Folkestone’s Harbour Arm, where Giles Coren reviewed Gianni in The Times saying that the dishes he tried were the best Basque dishes he’d ever eaten!
+Folkelife has followed Gianni’s culinary journey.

 family of foodies